Buildings and architecture of Brighton and Hove: Postwar

 Council flats of the 1960s include (left to right) the Swanborough Flats, Conway Court and the Hollingdean Flats (Nettleton Court and Dudeney Lodge).

-The urban area was not as badly affected by World War II bombing as some coastal towns, notably Eastbourne, but some buildings were damaged or destroyed.
-The central arches of London Road viaduct had to be rebuilt after a direct hit left the tracks hanging in mid-air; the different coloured replacement brickwork is still visible.
-St Cuthman's Church, built in 1937 on the new Whitehawk estate, was destroyed in 1943.
+The urban area was not as badly affected by World War II bombing as some coastal towns, including nearby Eastbourne, but some buildings were damaged or destroyed.
+London Road Viaduct suffered a direct hit to its central arched; the replacement brickwork is still visible.
+St Cuthman's Church was destroyed in 1943.

-The first council-owned tower blocks date from 1961, when four were built on the steep slopes of Albion Hill; Highleigh, opened on 16 May 1961, was the first.
-Other tower blocks of ten or more floors stand in the Edward Street and Upper Bedford Street areas of Kemptown, where five were built in the mid-1960s to complete an urban renewal programme begun in 1926; Hollingdean, where the landmark Nettleton Court and Dudeney Lodge towers date from 1966; and Whitehawk, where the Corporation built four ten-storey blocks called Swanborough Flats in 1967.
-Meanwhile, Hove had a high proportion of multi-occupancy residential buildings.
-Thousands lived in small bedsits hidden "behind the classic proportions [of] many of the older houses": a report by the council in 1976 stated that 11,000 people in Hove lived in "substandard housing".
-Given the lack of open land to build on, demolition and redevelopment was championed.
-Based on Herbert Carden's pre-war suggestion, the whole of Brunswick Square, Brunswick Terrace and Adelaide Crescent were to be replaced by tower blocks after Hove Council approved plans in 1945, but public opposition was too great.
-Two decades later, the Conway Street redevelopment scheme (1966–67) replaced 300 slum houses on an 11 acre site near the railway station with several tower blocks.
-A committee was formed to ensure householders received a suitable price for their compulsorily purchased houses.
+The first four council-owned tower blocks were built on Albion Hill and date from 1961.
+Five more were built in Kemptown in the mid-1960s.
+Nettleton Court and Dudeney Lodge towers in Hollingdean date from 1966 and four ten-storey blocks, Swanborough Flats, were built in Whitehawk in 1967.
+Meanwhile, Hove had a high proportion of multi-occupancy houses.
+Thousands lived in small bedsits, and a report in 1976 estimated that 11,000 people lived in substandard housing.
+Given the lack of open land to build on, redevelopment was championed.
+Based on Herbert Carden's pre-war suggestion, the council proposed to replace Brunswick Square, Brunswick Terrace, and Adelaide Crescent with tower blocks but public opposition was too great.
+From 1966, 300 slum houses in the Conway Street area were replaced with several tower blocks on an 11 acre site near the station.

 Low-rise council flats were preferred in the 1970s (Ingram Crescent, Hove pictured).